jbaxenom/laget-framework/README.md

     Someone does something on that SUT
     We compare the result with the expectation

-LAGET implements this idea by adapting Meza's brilliant [AAO](https://github.com/meza/AAO) library to encapsulating REST calls, web page and mobile interactions into action objects which are executed by actor objects that pre-define whatever data the user would need to interact with the app(s).
+LAGET implements this idea by adapting Meza's brilliant [AAO](https://github.com/meza/AAO) library to encapsulate REST calls, web page and mobile interactions into action objects which are executed by actor objects that pre-define whatever data the user would need to interact with the app(s).
 This allows for Framework users with little technical experience to create tests easily, as they can just use whatever actions are available for the actors that are implemented.